OctopusDeploy/docs/docs/deployment-examples/database-deployments/mysql-flyway/index.md

 ![](images/jenkins-build-success.png)

-Now that the build is complete, it's time to configure out Octopus Deploy project
+Now that the build is complete, it's time to configure the Octopus Deploy project.

 ## Octopus Deploy
 From the Dashboard of Octopus Deploy, click on Projects